 The takeaway here is to bring together your product and customer success teams more often to discuss what they’re seeing, to share data, and to ultimately come to a conclusive idea about who your ideal customer is and how you can WOW! them both online and offline.

-Offline behaviors and Moments of Truth
+Do Not Ignore Offline Behaviors & Moments of Truth

 User adoption (or lack thereof) plays an integral role in shaping both online and offline behaviors that can drive Moments of Truth.
 Moments of Truth are interactions that have a disproportionate impact on your customer’s long-term mindset about your brand.
 Let’s talk about a few critical offline moments you should be aware of: